Plastic is the staple material of modern life, and a sustainable future will need bioplastics. What is Biotech doing to make this happen?

 Through strain and fermentation optimization, some companies like US-based Metabolix have managed to produce PHAs from bacteria at an industrial scale.
 Last year, Bio-on and Cristal Union announced plans to build a PHA plant in France.
 However, Metabolix recently announced it was cutting back its biopolymers operations, mostly due to price and the limited applications of the polymer.

 There are other highly-versatile polymers but there are no known natural metabolic pathways.
 Metabolic and protein engineering can help.
 Carbios recently announced that it had managed to create a metabolic pathway for production of PLA in collaboration with its academic partner, INRA Toulouse.
 For Carbios, creating a metabolic pathway for PLA made it a more cost-effective material so the company could compete directly with petrochemical plastics.

 When I asked if there were more types of polymers that could be unlocked with cell factories, Carbios did say it had a similar solution for PHA.
 However, it will not be its main focus as the company develops the other three sides of its bioplastics business.

-On the other hand, bioplastics still has a hard time competing head-on with petrochemical plastics.
+On the other hand, bioplastics still have a hard time competing head-on with petrochemical plastics.
 The future of bioplastics is mainly driven by regulations and the principle of environmental concern rather than a ‘real’ market need.
-Although it’s far from ideal to be largely dependent on political good will, the requirements for biodegradable and bio-based plastics are getting more and more stringent, which will drive not only the growth of bioplastics but the technology behind it.
+Although it’s far from ideal to be largely dependent on political goodwill, the requirements for biodegradable and bio-based plastics are getting more and more stringent, which will drive not only the growth of bioplastics but the technology behind it.